DoctorLogicProduct/DoctorLogicProduct.github.io/_pages/case-studies/doctorlogic-results-derosa-clinic.md

   img_alt: Morales Plastic Surgery - Powered By DoctorLogic
 challenge:
 - headline: The Challenge
-  text: "<p>Houston, Texas Plastic Surgeon, Dr. Rolando Morales was in search of a
+  text: "<p>Boston, MA Plastic & Reconstructive Surgeon, Dr. DeRosa was in search
-    provider who could help build a website reflective of the sophistication of his practice and his patients, as well as an infrastructure to create new business.
+    of a provider who could help build a website reflective of the sophistication of her practice and her patients, as well as an infrastructure to create new business.
-    He approached DoctorLogic three years out of his residency program at the University of Texas Medical Branch (UTMB) in Galveston, TX.
-Like most doctors in the early stages of their careers, Dr. Morales faced several challenges: limited funds, minimum experience, and not enough time to think about marketing.
-DoctorLogic was the clear choice to help him build the right patient experience and build his website into a new business machine.</p>"
+    She approached DoctorLogic three years out of her residency program at Harvard Medical School.
+Like most doctors in the early stages of their careers, Dr. DeRosa faced several challenges: limited funds, minimum experience, and not enough time to think about marketing.
+DoctorLogic was the clear choice to help her build the right patient experience and build her website into a new business machine.</p>"
   customer-items:
   - headline: Customer
     text: Morales Plastic Surgery